itsDipsyProjects/isThisIt/README.md

 # isThisIt
-A game created with the Win32 API and OpenGL context.
+A game created with SDL to understand the SDL lib.

-This project is intended for me to practice 3D graphics programming.
-Physics simulation and the Windows context with the programming language C.

 The game is later going to implement multiplayer functionality using Socket and network programming.